 If you’re fond of holding on to offenses and keeping grudges, it won’t take long before you’ve pushed everybody you care about away.
 You may find yourself alone, desiring the company of others no matter how accomplished you are.

-This life is too short to be focused on little things.
+This life is too short to be focused on negative things.
 Live, love, and let live, and you’ll see your life becoming more meaningful.

 Come Out Of Your Shell